By Neil Johnson – Principal Program Manager | Microsoft Endpoint Manager – Intune

 If you require a relatively simple deployment of the Microsoft 365 App suite and have investments in both Apple Business Manager and Apple Content caching, then this mechanism of Microsoft 365 Apps for macOS deployment may be the most suitable.

 This mechanism is supported natively by Microsoft Intune.
 It is as simple as checking a box and providing a group of users to deploy it to.
-Those users will receive the entire Microsoft 365 Apps (which includes Teams and the Microsoft Auto update tool).
+Those users will receive the entire Microsoft 365 Apps for Mac suite, including Teams and the Microsoft Auto update tool.

 Steps to deploy Office via the Microsoft Content Delivery Network

 Note: This process will install the entire Microsoft 365 Apps for macOS suite, including Teams.
 However, it is possible to control which apps are installed via plist.
-We have a sample plist for this on our GitHub repo here.
+Refer to our sample plist on our GitHub repo.
 The instructions for deploying a preference file can be found in Add a property list file to macOS devices using Microsoft Intune.

 If you don’t have Apple Business Manager or Apple Content caching and you need the entire suite, plus Teams, this is probably the easiest way to get Office 365 Business Pro for Mac installed.

 Our GitHub Repo has two main scripts that help in this circumstance.

 These two scripts do the same thing.
 Once they are deployed onto the Mac, they attempt to download the installer package and then install the Microsoft 365 Apps for Mac suite.
 The main benefit here is that you get additional flexibility with the installation process.

 Note: For changing or supporting older macOS versions, our sample script for OfficePro deployment checks the OS version and attempts to select the latest version that is supported.
 See Upgrade macOS to continue receiving Microsoft 365 and Office for Mac updates for more information.